Bedford Primary School

 Our vision for Computing:

 At Bedford Primary we aim to deliver a relevant, engaging and high-quality computing curriculum.
-To be successful and active participants workforce in the future, all of our pupils to be digitally literate and able to use a range of information and communication technology.
+In order to be a successful and active participant in the workforce in the future all of our pupils need to be digitally literate and able to use a range of information and communication technology.

-Skills needed to be a great computing student:
+Skills needed to be a Bedford Digital Leader:

 Our Computing Curriculum: